couchbase/kv_engine/auditd/README.md

 * mandatory_fields (object) - field(s) required for a valid instance of the event.
 In version 1 of the audit format *timestamp* and *real_userid* fields are required (see below).
 Other bespoke fields can be added.
 *  optional_fields - optional field(s) valid in an instance of the event.
 Three standard optional_fields are defined in version 1; *sessionID*, *remote* and *effective_userid*.
 However additional bespoke fields can be added, if required.
 Note: it is valid to have an empty optional_fields, i.e. {}.

+Version 2 of the audit configuration supports the filtering of events by user.
+Therefore with Version 2 an additional optional attribute is permitted.
+* filtering_permiited (bool) - whether the event can be filtered or not.
+If the attribute is not defined then it is defaulted that the event cannot be filtered.
+Note: we don't want to permit any ns_server or audit events from being filtered.

 ### Defining the format for mandatory and optional fields

 The format of mandatory and optional fields are defined to allow validation of the events submitted to auditd.
-Note: for Sherlock validation will not be implemented.
+Note: validation is not currently implemented.

 Field types can be any valid JSON type.
 The type is specified by providing the following default values: